Annual Report

 Free newspapers and local newspapers

-The prizes for the best free and local newspapers were awarded at the Vuoden parhaat (“Best of the Year”) gala at the Suuret Lehtipäivät event in Seinäjoki.
+The prizes for the best city and local newspapers were awarded at the Vuoden parhaat (“Best of the Year”) gala at the Suuret Lehtipäivät event in Joensuu.

 Suomen Lehdistö